jeffreytse/jekyll-jeffreytse-blog/_posts/2021-04-09-the-alternative-expressions-in-english.md

 - You're (very) welcome
   - No problem
   - No worries
+  - No big deal
   - My pleasure
   - Anytime
   - Don't mention it
   - You shouldn't have
   - It's nothing
+  - It's the least I could do
   - That's ok

 - Afraid